This game is rated PEGI 18

 There are good visual indications about whether enemies have spotted you (once you have focussed on them to tag the) along with a guitar sound to indicate when you have been seen.
 The game outlines items you can pick-up and pops up a button indicator.
 Subtitles are adjustable and a good size, but other game text is tiny and can't be altered.

 There is audio to help you find switches in timed puzzles.
 Mines also beep so you can find them using sound.
 This directional audio isn't mirrored visually.

 There is screen-shake you can't turn off, but you can adjust the Headbob (and Motion Blur on PC) to ease motion sickness.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Deathloop or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Deathloop in how they play or their theme.
 These are good alternative games to Deathloop, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.